maierbn/opendihu/doc/sphinx/developer/function_space.rst

 .. cpp:function:: bool hasFullNumberOfNodes(int coordinateDirection, int partitionIndex = -1) const

-  Get if there are nodes on both borders in the given coordinate direction this is the case if the partition touches the right/top/back border Consider the partition specified by partitionIndex or the current partition if partitionIndex == -1.
+  Get if there are nodes on both boundaries in the given coordinate direction this is the case if the partition touches the right/top/back boundary.
+Consider the partition specified by partitionIndex or the current partition if partitionIndex == -1.

   :param int coordinateDirection:
   :param int partitionIndex = -1: